Burbank, California: Economy

 As of April 2012, unemployment in the Burbank area stood at 8.4%, or below the state's jobless rate of 10.9%, according to the California Employment Development Department.
 Back in January 2011, the unemployment rate in Burbank had reached 10.7%, according to EDD.
 By November 2017, though, the unemployment rate in Burbank was just 3.4%, below the 4.1% rate in Los Angeles County, according to EDD data.
-In November 2022, Burbank's unemployment was at 5.40%, compared to 7.2% in November 2021.
+In November 2022, Burbank's unemployment was at 5.4%, compared to 7.2% in November 2021.
+By December 2025, the rate had risen slightly to 5.9%, remaining just above the levels reported in the cities of Los Angeles and Glendale.

 One bright spot in the otherwise bleak job market during the late 2007 into 2009 recession was Kaiser Permanente's decision to relocate some administrative offices near the Burbank airport.
 The relocation from Kaiser's Glendale and Pasadena administrative offices to Burbank was completed in 2009.
 Additionally, KCET television announced plans in 2012 to relocate to Burbank's Media District.
 KCET is a former PBS station and the largest independent station in southern and central California.
 Hasbro Studios also is located in Burbank just east of the airport in a commercial complex previously occupied by Yahoo.

+In 2016, developer Overton Moore Properties purchased 60 acres of formerly under-developed industrial land adjacent to the Hollywood Burbank Airport at North Hollywood Way and San Fernando Road, and after approval by the Burbank City Council in April 2019, construction commenced as part of one of the largest infill projects in the San Fernando Valley.
+The $300-million Avion Burbank project includes industrial, creative office, and retail space, as well as a 150-room hotel.
+The industrial component of the development was largely completed by 2022, with Amazon and other major tenants occupying space shortly thereafter.

+Hollywood Burbank Airport is also an important component of the local economy, supporting more than 2,300 jobs and generating revenue for the city through property, parking and sales taxes.
+The airport is undergoing a major modernization program centered on a new 355,000-square-foot passenger terminal, scheduled to open in October 2026.
+The new $1.3-billion terminal will replace the existing facility while retaining the airport's 14-gate limit.
+The project has created hundreds of construction and related jobs and is intended to support continued economic development in Burbank's Airport District and surrounding commercial areas.